LA1975/Notes-Mad/README.md

 This tutorial is just for a simple front-end app and I enjoyed it, however, I soon started to make a list in my head of all the changes and extra features I would like to have in it.

 So I decided to see if I could turn it into a full stack app.
-[View on replit](https://notes-mad.la1975.repl.co)
+[View on replit](https://notes-mad.la1975.repl.co) If you use the replit demo please do not enter authentic information project is public on replit.
 <p align="center"><img src="Demo.gif" alt="video of Notes Mad demo" width="600"/></p>

 Trello board: